Image workflow hub

 Quick flow

-How to run the route with confidence
+How to use this page with confidence

 Benefits

-Why this route is useful
+Why this page is useful

 Deep format-pair coverage

-Workflow routes stay separate
+Workflow pages stay separate

 Compression, resize, crop, upscale, print, cleanup, and batch all keep their own entry points instead of hiding image intent behind tabs.